 If you have mild to moderate dandruff, treating it with over-the-counter (OTC) shampoos can often help keep flakes, itching, and irritation at bay.

-Keep reading to learn what to look for in a dandruff shampoo, and how specific ingredients interact with certain hair types.
+Keep reading to learn what to look for in dandruff shampoo and how specific ingredients interact with certain hair types.

-We also recommend five products worth trying and explain why we like them.
+We also recommend 15 products worth trying and explain why we like them.